thaliproject/thali/presenceprotocolforopportunisticsynching.md

 Therefore we are starting with a conservative stance.
 We use BLE advertisements to find Android Thali peripherals but we then switch to Bluetooth in order to transmit the beacons.
 To make this switch we have to discover the peripheral's Bluetooth address.
 It so happens that a Bluetooth address is 6 octets long.
 This fits nicely into our 8 octets and explains the `BluetoothAddress` structure above.

-Once the Bluetooth Address is discovered the central will switch to an insecure RFCOMM connection to the supplied Bluetooth Address and will then use the [multiplex](https://github.com/maxogden/multiplex) library to multiplex multiple TCP/IP connections over the Bluetooth connection.
-We would like to eventually switch to a standardized multiplex friendly protocol like HTTP/2.0 but we have to wait for the software around it to become a bit more mature.
-Until then we will use multiplex's solution.
+## Binding TCP/IP to Bluetooth

+Once the Bluetooth Address is discovered the central will switch to an insecure RFCOMM connection to the supplied Bluetooth Address.
+This creates a situation in which the central device becomes a Bluetooth client and the peripheral device becomes a Bluetooth server.
+Bluetooth connections a full duplex.
+The contents of the output stream from the Bluetooth client to the Bluetooth server will be a binary stream encoded using [multiplex](https://github.com/maxogden/multiplex).
+Each of those streams represents the contents of the output stream of a single TCP/IP connection.
+In other words the Bluetooth client can open multiple simultaneous TCP/IP connections to the Bluetooth server by taking the output streams for each TCP/IP client connection and sending them individually through multiplex which will then mux them into a single stream which will then be transmitted over the Bluetooth output stream.
+Each of the multiplex streams

 The central, once connected over Bluetooth should issue a HTTP GET request to the path /NotificationBeacons and will get back an application/octet-stream response which contains the preamble and beacons as defined above in network byte order.